 The Texas Eviction Diversion Program launched in October.
 The aim of the program is to lower eviction rates during the pandemic by giving both landlords and eligible tenants a mutually beneficial option when a tenant falls behind on rent.

 If both parties agree, the state puts a hold on the eviction for 60 days, giving the landlord time to decide if they would like to resume eviction afterwards.
 If the landlord decides against it, the Eviction Diversion Program covers the past due rent, provides at least six more months of additional assistance, and dismisses the eviction case.
 The rent money is provided directly to the landlord and the court records are sealed so that the tenant does not have an eviction case they have to explain on their record.

-The Eviction Diversion program is currently being piloted in 19 counties and will expand to at least 30 more communities in the state by mid-January with hopes of a state-wide expansion by spring.
+The Eviction Diversion program is currently being piloted in 19 counties with hopes of a state-wide expansion by spring 2021.
 As of right now, the Eviction Diversion Program is only applicable for eviction cases opened under nonpayment of rent.

 If you or anyone you know is facing eviction, please visit http://www.stoptxeviction.org for detailed information surrounding the eviction process and renter’s rights.
 To apply for free legal services, contact Lone Star Legal Aid at 1 (800) 733 8394 or visit our website at http://www.lonestarlegal.org.